Landestheater Altenburg: The Landestheater Altenburg 1918–1932

 After the abdication of Duke Ernst II, the principality became part of the Free State of Saxony-Altenburg in 1918 and was finally assigned to the Land Thüringen in 1920.
 From 1922, Georg Göhler was again appointed to the theatre, now called the Landestheater, and it was through him that a Verdi renaissance took place from here in Germany through the translation and arrangement of unknown Verdi operas.

 Ernst Krenek's Jonny spielt auf and the world premiere of the new version of the two one-act operas Der Protagonist and Der Zar lässt sich photographieren by Kurt Weill were performed in the presence of the composer.
-In the repertoires of this period, the best-known works appearing alongside numerous world premieres are Hans Pfitzner's Armer Heinrich, Janáček's Jenůfa, Puccini's Turandot, Mussorgski's Boris Godunov and Wagner's Parsifal.
+In the repertoires of this period, the best-known works appearing alongside numerous world premieres are Hans Pfitzner's Der armer Heinrich, Janáček's Jenůfa, Puccini's Turandot, Mussorgski's Boris Godunov and Wagner's Parsifal.

 Guest performances included actor and singer Ludwig Wüllner and actress Asta Nielsen, operetta composer Eduard Künneke conducted the world premiere of his operetta Die blonde Liselott and also premiered his opera Nadja.
 In drama, Frau Warrens Gewerbe by George Bernard Shaw, Ingeborg by Curt Goetz, Gerhart Hauptmann's Dorothea Angermann were on the programme.

 Due to the increasing effects of inflation, in 1925 the Thuringian state government cut back on financial state subsidies, whereupon the "Association of Theatre Friends" was founded in Altenburg. at the suggestion of the music teacher and writer Karl Gabler They succeeded in objecting to all the government's plans to cut the theatre and thus prevented Altenburg from being damaged in this important branch of culture.

 In 1927/28, the theatre merged with the Principality of Reuss-Gera theatre, but was dissolved before the end of the trial year due to inefficiency.

 On 2 May 1932, under the auspices of the gymnastics club of Altenburg, a "beauty commercial gymnastics" took place in the theatre, in which the renowned artistic gymnasts Walter Bettermann, Erich Bockenauer, Hans Kessler, Arthur Kleine, Kurt Krötzsch, Alfred Müller (gymnast), Erich Polmar, Karl Popp, Alfred Schwarzmann, Kurt Wedekind, Erwin Tretner, Hans Echost, Otto Müller and Otto Rothe showed their skills.